richtastic/ff/src/3DR/wiki/app.md

 - for each new view (image is loaded):
 	- for each existing view (with image loaded):
 		- get best point pair initial putative matches

+	- iterate on pairs separately [expanding & filtering]

+	ALIGNING VIEW POINTS:
+	- align new view with existing views
+		-> for each pair:
+			- get overlapping 2D areas
+				[each 'new' pairwise point that has 3 ~ 6 neighbors within 1 cell distance find global distance to neighbors] [get local population (of deltas), and iteritively ignore/drop neighbors with large distances] [get total population (of deltas), and iteritively drop large ones] [use final set of up to ~ 50-100 points for matrix initial point estimation]
+			- derive the extrinsic matrix assuming these NEW mapped point locations
+				- SVD for 3x4=12 unkowns
+				- estimate R & t from approximate
+			=> CHECK IF MATRIX PARAMETERS ARE WAY DIFFERENT THAN ASSUMED INITIAL VIEW ORIENTATION
+			- iterate 6 camera parameters by minimizing deltas PAIRWISE [determine initial variable tolerance for R angles & t distances]
+		- average all of these rotations / translations to obtain final 'initial' location
+		- iterate 6 params by minimizing deltas GLOBALLY [N cameras/points]

+	INITIAL GLOBAL POINTS:
+	- initialize all new pairwise point patches
+	- turn on intersection resolution & combine points into tracks

 	- a P3D's 2D 'cell size':
 		- should include: